MichaelSebero/Productivity-Mode/README.md

 .
-Type what application you want closed.
+Type what application you want closed

 .
 For Windows users type ".exe" towards the end with no quotations